-Potato salad is not usually my go to side dish, but for some reason I thought about this recipe and couldn’t get it out of my head.
-The combination of fresh broad beans and peas, coupled with the light and fresh lemon dill dressing is just a dream.
+This tasty Lemon Dill Potato Salad has a light but creamy dressing made with a little Greek Yoghurt and lots of flavour.
+The combination of fresh broad beans and peas, coupled with the light and tangy lemon dill dressing is just a dream.
 And the buttery soft baby potatoes really bring it together.
 Please, even if you’re like me and think you hate boiled potatoes, give this recipe a shot.

 If you are using frozen peas and/or broad beans for this recipe (which I would recommend) then you can add them in with the potatoes for the last 2-3 minutes of cooking.